Al-Khalid tank: History

-The China's People's Liberation Army was concerned about the Soviet threat, and requested an improved main battle tank (MBT) to replace the old and obsolete Type 59 tank.
+The Chinese People's Liberation Army was concerned about the Soviet threat, required an improved main battle tank (MBT) to replace the old and obsolete Type 59 tank.
 Thus, in 1980, Norinco was formed and the Inner Mongolia First Machine Group Corporation was tasked with developing a series of new tanks.

 A joint development deal was signed with Pakistan in January 1990.
 Initial Chinese-built prototypes were tested in Pakistan in August 1991.
 Pakistan completed its manufacturing plant at Taxila in 1992.
-Pakistan spent more than USD $20 million over the next eight years on the co-development of a model suitable for its needs and on creating a capability to manufacture it locally.
+Pakistan spent more than US$20 million over the next eight years on the co-development of a model suitable for its needs and on creating a capability to manufacture it locally.
 The Project Director at Heavy Industries Taxila (HIT) Brigadier Nasir Mahmood SI(M) led Pakistan's first indigenously produced tank from conception to production.
 His team modified the tank to accept a foreign-built engine.
 Several different prototypes were evaluated.

 In light of high ambient temperatures and the fine sand or dust that would be encountered in operational areas such as the deserts of southern Pakistan, the development of high performance cooling and air filtering systems was emphasized during the planning stage of the project.
 Implementation of a hydro-gas suspension system was considered but, after technical evaluation, it was found to be impractical due to various limitations such as problems with reliability and maintainability.
 Installation of the Renk 304 transmission was also considered but discarded.